Water and sanitation/hygiene issues can vary significantly between developed, and underdeveloped & developing parts of the world.

 Summary – Water & Sanitation/Hygiene Issues Specific To Underdeveloped Or Developing Countries & Regions

-- The main cause of these issues is low income and poverty (and in some cases, inadequate political or institutional investment in and management of water and sanitation services and infrastructure)
+In some cases, inadequate political or institutional investment in, and management of water and sanitation services and infrastructure may also play a role

 Other notes …